 Section 125 Cafeteria Plans

-These plans were originally provided for when Section 125 of the Internal Revenue Code (IRC) was established in 1979.
-Since then there have been numerous changes and clarifications that have allowed Cafeteria Plans to evolve into their current form.
+Section 125 Cafeteria plans were originally provided for when Section 125 of the Internal Revenue Code (IRC) was established in 1979.
+Since then there have been numerous changes and clarifications that have allowed section 125 Cafeteria Plans to evolve into their current form.

 Employees can decrease their federal and state income taxes as well as Social Security and Medicare taxes.
-Savings usually range from 25 percent to 45 percent of pre-tax contributions depending upon an employee’s actual tax rates.
+Savings usually range from 20% to 40% of pre-tax contributions depending upon an employee’s actual tax rates.

-Employer tax savings can be as much as 7.65 percent of employee pre-tax contributions as a result of decreased Social Security and Medicare wages.
+Employer tax savings can be as much as 7.65% of employee pre-tax contributions as a result of decreased Social Security and Medicare wages.
 These savings usually equal or exceed any design and administration costs.

 In order to establish a Section 125 Cafeteria Plan, a written Plan Document, a Summary Plan Description, and other administration forms are required.